weareblahs/covidcases/README.md

 <h1 style="text-align: center;">Yes.
 This is how the website looks like.
 Nothing more, nothing less.
 Just the numbers.</h1>

 # What's This?
-This is a no-nonsense, straight-to-the-point page which only showing the new cases of COVID-19 in Malaysia.
+This is a no-nonsense, straight-to-the-point page which shows only the new cases of COVID-19 in Malaysia.
 ## Technical specs?
 Uses GitHub actions for all the processing with the batch scripts, which replaces the `No data` string in the HTML file to the latest cases.
 # Other projects used in this project